quaidsage/Stacked-Success/README.md

 <br>

-This is a project created for my team's submission of Software Engineering - Software Evolution and Maintenence assignment, based of the game Tetris.
+This is a project created by my team as our assignment submission for Software Engineering - Software Evolution and Maintenence assignment, based off the widely popular game, Tetris.
 The objective of the game is to stack blocks and create lines horizontally in order to get points.

 <img src="https://github.com/user-attachments/assets/8927383d-0e41-41e9-b785-52c78903a188" width="450" height="300" align="right">